Peliha-ip/Burrowed-Bonds/README.md

 - Renaming a pangolin "Strombonin" will change its model to make it look like the Cold Island mythical from My Singing Monsters while also giving it a conch.
 - Sheep near jackalopes would tend to jump more often and sometimes, higher.
 - Cowboys attack hostile mobs on sight.
+- Woodpeckers drum on wooden, copper, and iron-related blocks to communicate their territory.
+They do forage on trees for food.

 Advancements:
 - Ancient Kin (attach an armadillo, an anteater, a sloth, a glyptodont, and a ground sloth on a lead)